johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Duo.md

 # Set up a Cisco Duo Device Trust Connector

-Microsoft Edge for Business connects with Cisco Duo to strengthen security by enabling device trust verification without the need for additional agents.
+Microsoft Edge for Business Connects with Cisco Duo to strengthen security by enabling device trust verification without the need for additional agents.
 Simplify your security management with easy Duo implementation, ensuring secure application access and enhanced browser protection.

 ## Prerequisites